aljoschua/dotfiles/README.md

 ```

 ## Install script
-To install programs as well as all my configuration, I use:
+This script is designed to install programs I use as well as install this repository.
+It does not make sense for you to run this, but you could to something similiar for yourself.
+See [.config/install](.config/install) for further information.
 ```bash
 cd
 wget -Of git.io/JqcSG;GITHUB_PAT=:1ae..242 sh f
 ```
-You can't do this step because you don't have access to my private repository.
-See [.config/install](.config/install) for further information.